matt769/Static_Matrix_Lib/README.md

 The example sketch provided shows working examples of all operations.

 ### Catching errors
-The compiler will catch issues with dimensions in add, subtract and multiply matrix operations. e.g.
+The compiler will catch dimension errors in assignment, add, subtract and multiply matrix operations. e.g.
 ```C++
 Matrix<float, 3, 4> A;